How Companies Can Implement the UN Guiding Principles for Business & Human Rights

-This course is co-organized by SAI and DIEH (Danish Ethical Trading Initiative).
-Member of SAI and DIEH can recieve a 20% discount, if you are a member - you can reach out to SAI's Training Manager, Emily Crain at firstname.lastname@example.org
+This course in the Netherlands is co-organized by SAI and ICCO.
+The course in Denmark is co-organized by SAI and DEIH (Danish Ethical Trading Initiative).
+Members of SAI and DIEH can recieve a 20% discount, if you are a member - you can reach out to SAI's Training Manager, Emily Crain at email@example.com

 For inquiries, please email SAI Training Manager - Emily Crain - firstname.lastname@example.org